dekuNukem/traffic-cone-film-scanning/cone_customization.md

 ## Parameter Adjustment

 Back in Autodesk Fusion.
-We can now customize the cone with the values we just measured.
+We can now put in the values we just measured.

 ℹ️ Click the **number in Expression column** to change the value.